murphyka/information_explorable/info_decomp.md

 </div>

 Note, the training process is happening in your browser, so the models are lightweight and the learning rate is high.
-The model will occasionally fail to fit the simple distribution.
+The model will occasionally fail to fit the simple distribution; just try training again.

 Underneath the information plane are the one dimensional latent spaces corresponding to `$U_1$` and `$U_2$`.
 The colored Gaussians are the representations of the specific test outcomes, while the gray Gaussian is the prior to which all embeddings must conform when the information penalty is high.